abd232/DailyCheckIn/README.md

 ## Future work
 1. make the changes needed to the pages
 2. add arabic language option to the page.
-3-Make Admin page that can see the user activity in the website 4-deploy the website
+3. Make Admin page that can see the user activity in the website
+4. deploy the website